datalad-handbook/book/docs/usecases/provenance_tracking.rst

    $ git reset --hard HEAD~1

-He knows that within a DataLad dataset, he can also rerun multiple commands with ``--since``  and ``--onto`` to specify where to start rerunning from and up to which point.
+He knows that within a DataLad dataset, he can also rerun *a range* of commands with the ``--since``  flag, and even specify alternative starting points for rerunning them with the ``--onto`` flag.
+Every command from commits reachable from the specified checksum until ``--since`` (but not including ``--since``) will be re-executed.
+For example, ``datalad rerun --since=HEAD~5`` will re-execute any commands in the last five commits.
+``--onto`` indicates where to start rerunning the commands from.
+The default is ``HEAD``, but anything other than HEAD will be checked out prior to execution, such that re-execution happens in a detached HEAD state, or checked out out on the new branch specified by the ``--branch`` flag.
+If ``--since`` is an empty string, it is set to rerun every command from the first commit that contains a recorded command.
+If ``--onto`` is an empty string, re-execution is performed on top to the parent of the first run commit in the revision list specified with ``--since``.
-When both arguments are set to empty strings, it means "rerun all commands with HEAD at the parent of the first commit a command".
+When both arguments are set to empty strings, it therefore means "rerun all commands with HEAD at the parent of the first commit a command".
-In other words, he can "replay" all the history for his artproject in a single command.
+In other words, Rob can "replay" all the history for his artproject in a single command.
 Using the ``--branch`` option of :command:`datalad rerun`, he does it on a new branch he names ``replay``: